Categories & Prizes | Natural Landscape Photography Awards

 Natural Landscape Photographer of the Year

 The Natural Landscape Photographer of the Year is awarded to the photographer with the best collection of 6 images.
-In contrast to the Project Award below, these images do not need to relate to one another and might display a variety of content, techniques and approaches.
+In contrast to the Project Award below, these images do not need to relate to one another and should display a variety of content, techniques and approaches.
 You will automatically be considered for the award if you enter 6 or more images in any category except Project Award entries, which are excluded (but you may enter your Project images separately for consideration).
-At least 50% of the winning photographer’s entries must have been made within the past five years to qualify for the award.
 Judges will be instructed to evaluate the best overall portfolio of images with an emphasis on a diversity of subject matter and technique (wide angle, telephoto, macro, aerial).
 While a photographer may be eligible to win as a “specialist,” i.e. macro/aerial, a strong preference will be given to those with wide representation in their portfolio of submissions.
 The winner and runner up will be excluded from winning other prizes.
 Lastly, this coveted top prize may only be won once in a photographer’s lifetime.

 First Place: Cash Prize of US $5,000 and first choice from our FLM tripod pool.